JakobWong/CSE573-SP21-Project/README.md

   Don't freak out, you're at the right place just that you need to select the dataset and model to see some interesting visualizations.
 So hit the buttons on top to select dataset and model.
 After that you'll be ready to start your journey.
 ## The user interface
+The design philosophy: Neural networks are trained on dataset.
+Hence, a well-rounded explaination of a neural network needs to includes explaination of the dataset.
+A perculiar behavior of an NN is usually due to a peculiar subset of the dataset or a peculiar distribution of data points.
+In this work We pay a lion share of attention to augment users' ability to relate NN behaviors with dataset to attain a holistc, contextualized explaination.

 ### 1. Assembled Embedding (AE) view
 Two-dimensional representations of 768-dimensional BERT-generated vectors.
 The 2-d dots are then aggregated locally into multiple cells to reduce visual clutter and provide overview.
 The AE view also gives us a general picture of the data distribution without demanding much cognition.
 #### 1.1 Cell Design